thomasrolinger/Chapel-SPLATT/README.md

 (C or CHAPEL) and the data set to use for the benchmark.
 Right now, the path to the actual data set is harcoded for my own system, so if you are actually going to run this, then you need to edit the script.

+Input tensors must be in SPLATT's binary format.
+So you'll need to build SPLATT (the C version) and use its conversion tool to produce input tensors.

 More details will come later (maybe).